 If this is your first marathon or you have been trying to improve your time.

 There are a lot of things you can do to improve.
-The key is don’t get discouraged and think you never will.
+The key is to not get discouraged and remain patient.

 The marathon takes a lot of patience and willingness to get out and put in the miles.

 If you are asking yourself how to run a marathon 4 hours and below you are not alone.